Deeplite/neutrino/docs/engine.rst

 Choose a Framework
 ==================

-Neutrino supports PyTorch (and TensorFlow very soon) framework.
+Neutrino supports PyTorch (and TensorFlow soon) framework.
 This comes as a separate package and once installed, the framework object needs to be instantiated and given to the engine.

 .. code-block:: python